I Visited Edfu Temple in Egypt—and I Wouldn’t Do It Again (2026)

 Edfu Temple is located in the small town of Edfu, about halfway between Aswan and Luxor.
 Most travelers visit as part of a Nile River cruise—and honestly, that’s the easiest way.
 But there are a few things you should know before you go.

-The horses looked underfed, some were limping, and the ride itself was rough.
-Our driver was rude and even demanded extra tips “for the horse’s food.”
-The whole experience just felt wrong.
+The horses looked underfed, some were limping, and the ride itself was bumpy and uncomfortable.
+Our driver was rude and even pressured us for extra tips “for the horse’s food.”
+The whole thing just felt off.

-I’d read beforehand that walking or taking a tuk-tuk might be possible—but at 5 AM, half-asleep and overwhelmed, I didn’t push back.
-Looking back, I wish I had.
+I’d read that walking or grabbing a tuk-tuk might be an option—but at 5 AM, half-asleep and caught off guard, I didn’t push back.
+Looking back, it’s one of the things I wish I knew before my Aswan-Luxor Nile cruise.

-Trains run between Luxor and Aswan, and you can hop off at Edfu (it’s about 1.5 to 2 hours).
-But the temple is still about 4 km from the station, so you’ll either need to grab a taxi—or possibly deal with the same carriage situation.
+You can visit Edfu Temple without a cruise.
+Trains run between Luxor and Aswan, and Edfu is about 1.5 to 2 hours from either direction.
+But keep in mind—the temple’s still 4 km from the station, so you’ll need a taxi… or risk dealing with the same uncomfortable carriage ride.

-Bonus Tip: Uber doesn’t operate in Edfu, Luxor, or Aswan.
-If you want more tips on getting around, I’ve shared everything you need to know in my Uber in Egypt guide.
+⭐ Bonus Tip: Uber doesn’t work in Edfu, Luxor, or Aswan.
+If you’re wondering how to get around, I’ve shared all my transport tips in this Uber in Egypt guide.

 What to See at Edfu Temple